 Domain-Driven Design

 Domain-Driven Design (DDD) is a software development approach that focuses on generating a deep understanding of the business domain.
 It is a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complex domains.
-Key concepts of DDD are:

 • Presentation layer: The user interface, responsible to interact with the application or user.